alexgibson/alxgbsn.co.uk/_posts/2016-04-15-my-third-year-working-at-mozilla.md

 Today marks my third year working for [Mozilla](https://www.mozilla.org)!
 I usually try and put together a short recap on the things I’ve accomplished during the past year here.
 There are so many things I could pick out, but I find it hard to know quite where to begin.
-Three years seems to have flown by very quickly, but looking back at the time when I started, I feel like I have grown considerably.
+Three years have flown by very quickly, but looking back at the time when I started, I feel like I have grown considerably.
 I guess this has been my first year at Mozilla where I no longer feel “new”, although I am still learning constantly by being surrounded by so many smart people.

-Here are some of my personal highlights (and random stats) from the past year:
+Here are some of my personal highlights (and random stats) from the past year.

 Contributions
 -------------